 PUT YOUR SKILLS TO THE TEST

 Swimmers will get to practice what they've learned by taking their stroke to top speed with one of the best swimmers in the world!
 They'll work on holding onto their form while challenging themselves.

-Take a photo with Glenn, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
+Take a photo with Glenn and Doug, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
 Collect all 37 and trade with your friends!